Missed reporting foreign assets on your ITR?

 Resident and Ordinary Resident

-Those individuals who do not meet the requirements that are specified to be Resident but Not Ordinarily Resident (RNOR) are called Resident and Ordinary Residents.
+Those individuals who do not meet the requirements specified to be Resident but Not Ordinarily Resident (RNOR) are called Resident and Ordinary Residents.
 All the income they earn in a financial year from all over the world is taxable for these individuals.

-Which incomes are Taxable for Expats?
+Which incomes are Taxable for Foreign Nationals?

 All the incomes that are considered for any foreign nationals who are residing in India for taxation purposes are as follows: